Soul music: Origins

 Sam Cooke and Jackie Wilson also are often acknowledged as soul forefathers.
 Cooke became popular as the lead singer of the gospel group the Soul Stirrers, before controversially moving into secular music.
 His recording of "You Send Me" in 1957 launched a successful pop music career.
-Furthermore, his 1962 recording of "Bring It On Home To Me" has been described as "perhaps the first record to define the soul experience".
+Furthermore, his 1962 recording of "Bring It On Home to Me" has been described as "perhaps the first record to define the soul experience".
 Jackie Wilson, a contemporary of both Cooke and James Brown, also achieved crossover success, especially with his 1957 hit "Reet Petite".
 He even was particularly influential for his dramatic delivery and performances.

 1960s

+Husband-wife duo Ike & Tina Turner emerged as "leading exponents" of soul music in the 1960s.
+Their debut single "A Fool in Love" crossed over to the pop charts in 1960.
+They earned a Grammy nomination for their song "It's Gonna Work Out Fine" in 1962.
+Along with the Kings of Rhythm and the Ikettes, they toured the Chitlin’ Circuit as the Ike & Tina Turner Revue.

 Writer Peter Guralnick is among those to identify Solomon Burke as a key figure in the emergence of soul music, and Atlantic Records as the key record label.
-Burke's early 1960s songs, including "Cry to Me", "Just Out of Reach" and "Down in the Valley" are considered classics of the genre.
-Guralnick wrote: "Soul started, in a sense, with the 1961 success of Solomon Burke's "Just Out Of Reach".
+Burke's early 1960s songs, including "Cry to Me", "Just Out of Reach (of My Two Open Arms)" and "Down in the Valley" are considered classics of the genre.
+Guralnick wrote: Soul started, in a sense, with the 1961 success of Solomon Burke's "Just Out of Reach".
 Ray Charles, of course, had already enjoyed enormous success (also on Atlantic), as had James Brown and Sam Cooke — primarily in a pop vein.
-Each of these singers, though, could be looked upon as an isolated phenomenon; it was only with the coming together of Burke and Atlantic Records that you could begin to see anything even resembling a movement."
+Each of these singers, though, could be looked upon as an isolated phenomenon; it was only with the coming together of Burke and Atlantic Records that you could begin to see anything even resembling a movement.

-Ben E. King also achieved success in 1961 with "Stand By Me", a song directly based on a gospel hymn.
+Ben E. King also achieved success in 1961 with "Stand by Me", a song directly based on a gospel hymn.
 By the mid-1960s, the initial successes of Burke, King, and others had been surpassed by new soul singers, including Stax artists such as Otis Redding and Wilson Pickett, who mainly recorded in Memphis, Tennessee, and Muscle Shoals, Alabama.
-According to Jon Landau:"Between 1962 and 1964 Redding recorded a series of soul ballads characterized by unabashedly sentimental lyrics usually begging forgiveness or asking a girlfriend to come home...
-He soon became known as "Mr. Pitiful" and earned a reputation as the leading performer of soul ballads."
+According to Jon Landau:Between 1962 and 1964 Redding recorded a series of soul ballads characterized by unabashedly sentimental lyrics usually begging forgiveness or asking a girlfriend to come home...
+He soon became known as "Mr. Pitiful" and earned a reputation as the leading performer of soul ballads.